ChatGPT Resume Workflow: From Old to ATS-Ready

 How to reuse this workflow

-• For each application, start a new chat with the master file + the JD.
-Don’t reuse old chats; the previous JD will bleed in.
+• For each application, start a new chat with the master file plus the JD.
+Don’t reuse old chats; the previous JD bleeds in.

 • Save 2-3 “voice samples” — bullets that sound right in your voice — as a reference for the model in future rewrites.